frameworklori/lori-framework-site/docs/modules/civilization-centered-education-module/civilization-centered-education-module.md

 - AI must **enhance** human agency, not replace it.
 - AI must **never act as a civic representative** or surrogate for public will.

+### 2.6 Integration as Human Evolutionary Advantage
+- In the AI era, **interdisciplinary integration** becomes a defining human strength.
+Polymaths — those who understand and connect diverse domains — are increasingly valuable not for holding fragmented knowledge, but for initiating conceptual synthesis.

+Only when a learner truly understands core principles can AI become a tool for extending reasoning.
+From this understanding, students can evolve from generalists into **creative specialists**, capable of generating novel ideas rather than being replaced by automation.

+This module promotes integration talent not as a luxury, but as a civilization-critical capability in an AI-saturated world.

 ---

 ## 3️⃣ Included Sub-Modules